Appropriation (No. 2) Act 2010

 Overview

 The Appropriation (No. 2) Act 2010 authorized government spending for the fiscal year ending March 31, 2011.
-It detailed the allocation of funds to various government departments and agencies across numerous areas, including education, healthcare, transport, justice, and defense.
+It allocated funds to various UK government departments and agencies, covering a wide range of public services.

 Description